lukaszmadrzynski/Website-Update/content/pages/about-us.md

     About Cloud Mountain: Your Trusted Partner for Ecotourism and Nature Education in Yunnan, China.
   metaDescription: >-
-    Learn about Cloud Mountain Ecotours, your trusted partner for sustainable travel in Yunnan, China.
+    Learn about Cloud Mountain Ecotours, your reliable companion for sustainable travel in Yunnan, China.
 Meet our founders, Lukas and Lynne, and discover our passion for authentic cultural experiences and responsible ecotourism in Lijiang and Tibetan Shangri-La.